Topics The APEC Regulatory Harmonization Steering Committee (APEC RHSC) of the 2024 Asia-Pacific Economic Cooperation Conference was held

 The RHSC's vision for 2030 (RHSC 2030 Vision) is to promote regulatory convergence within APEC.
 Medical products can be delivered to patients only after they have been reviewed and approved by health authorities, and it is hoped that through the activities of the RHSC, the operation of pharmaceutical regulations among health authorities and the criteria for review based on these regulations will be standardized, so that new drugs and other products can be provided to the APEC region with little difference from year to year.

-Scene of the meeting Scene of the meeting
+Scene of the Meeting Scene of the Meeting

 Concluding Remarks